 During the meeting, Tanzania and Kenya have agreed to cooperate for infrastructure development to benefit the economies of both countries.

-The countries have agreed to start working on key infrastructure projects such as the road construction from Bagamoyo in Tanzania to Malindi in Kenya and another one from Isebania in Kenya to western Tanzania.
+The countries have agreed to start working on key infrastructure projects such as the construction of the road from Bagamoyo in Tanzania to Malindi in Kenya and another one from Isebania in Kenya to western Tanzania.

 Furthermore, Magufuli and Kenyatta agreed to revive meetings under the Joint Cooperation Commission (JCC) to boost trade and investment between Kenya and Tanzania.